felipeota/cps2emu-rpi/README.md

 Issues
 ------

-The sound is not working
+- The sound is not working
-It doesn't refresh the whole when going from a menu to the game.
+- It doesn't erase the whole screen when going from a menu to the game.